LinkedIn Strategy

 LinkedIn gives recruiters direct access to candidates.
 This is both the opportunity and the problem.
 Every recruiter has the same access.
 The tool is not the differentiator.
 The recruiter is.

 When a candidate receives an InMail from a recruiter with no content history, a generic profile, and 50 connections in common, they ignore it.
 The message feels like spam.
+There is no context, no trust, and no reason to believe this outreach is different from the last five.

 The math favors brand-building.
 A recruiter who sends 100 InMails with a 5% response rate gets 5 replies.
 A recruiter with a strong brand who sends 50 InMails with a 20% response rate gets 10 replies.
 Better results, less effort.